santoshrajan/io-square/README.md

 ## What is this?

-Right.
 So in JavaScript we now have promises, async/await, babelify etc. And I have a problem with these.
-If you don't have a problem with these, then probably, there is not much here for you.
+We still can't cleanly separate pure and impure functions.

 ## The problem

-I want a clean separation of pure and impure functions.
+We want a clean separation of pure and impure functions.
 In JavaScript your impure functions are callbacks (mostly).
 A typical scenario -

 1. Handle Post request - Impure function
 2. Validate Post Input - Pure function